HCLOpenBMC/documents/design/software-update-for-multiple-devices.md

 user will result on the software objects path removal and software state cleaning.

+This image delete logic is used for unused or un-applied images.

 ```
   xyz.openbmc_project.Object.Delete  interface -  -    -
   .Delete                            method    -  -    -